Steven Vitória

-Steven de Sousa Vitória (born 11 January 1987) is a Canadian professional soccer player who plays as a centre-back for Primeira Liga club Chaves and the Canada national team.
+Steven de Sousa Vitória (born 11 January 1987) is a Canadian professional soccer player who plays as a centre-back.

 Having started out at Porto, he went on to play for several clubs in Portugal in both the Primeira Liga and the Segunda Liga, this including a one-year spell at Benfica.
 He also competed professionally in the United States and Poland.

 Vitória is a Canadian international, making his debut in 2016 at the age of 29, after previously representing Portugal at youth international level.
-He was part of the squads at the CONCACAF Gold Cup in 2017 and 2021, reaching the semi-finals of the latter, and at the 2022 World Cup.
+He was part of the squads at the CONCACAF Gold Cup in 2017, 2021 and 2023, reaching the semi-finals in 2021, as well as at the 2022 FIFA World Cup.

 Early life

 Born in Toronto, Ontario, Canada, to Portuguese immigrants from the Azores, Vitória played youth soccer with the Sudbury Lions, CS Azzurri, Mississauga Falcons, Dixie SC, Kleinburg-Nobleton SC, and Glen Shields SC.
 He joined the Woodbridge Strikers at the age of 17, being deployed mainly as a striker.
 He was approached to appear for Canada's youth national teams on multiple occasions after leaving the country, but declined each time.